tuxcomputers/pizero_usb_device/about_joysticks.md

 When the function ```button(p)``` is called the button number desired is passed as the parameter ```p```

 To convert the button number requires several steps
-1. The position number of the data byte, buttons 1-8 will have a position number of 0, 9-16 a position number of 1, etc (see above diagram)
+1. The position number of the data byte is calculated
    ```
    loc = int(floor(p-1)/8)
    ```
+   - Buttons 1-8 will have a position number of 0
+   - Buttons 9-16 a position number of 1
+   - etc
+   I *know* that the data position of buttons 1-8 is actually 3 but the value is calculated as such for use in other calculations
 1. Next the power number is calculated using the position number
    ```
    power = p-(loc*8)-1